zacmontague/TelescopingJets/README.md

 This will generate 500 events and save to the pythia_wz.root output file a flat ntuple that contains truth vectors of the relevant particles (W,Z) for truth tagging later along with vector<double> branches for all of the truth particles with final state particles.

 #### TODO :
+1) Batch system on TeVCluster.

+2) Modify truth 4vector storing to store W 4-vectors for both W' and ttbar events so that you can use them for truth matching in the next stage.

 ################################
 # Running NTupling